quentin452/ImACat-Coordinates-ModCoordinatesMod/README.md

 # Description

-* A lightweight Mod that Show coordinates,cardinal points and fps in game
+* A lightweight Mod that Shows coordinates, cardinal points and fps in game

-* Can be totaly disabled via keybind(WIP)
+* Can be totally disabled via keybinding(WIP)

-* Can disabling one by one coordinates,cardinal points and fps + Change colors in configs(WIP)
+* Can disable one by one coordinates, cardinal points and fps + Change colors in configs(WIP)

 # Links to descriptions of my projects.